 The Bioenergy Technologies Office has an annual Small Business Innovation Research (SBIR) / Small Business Technology Transfer (STTR) solicitation.
 The topics are generally posted in the first quarter of the fiscal year (FY) (between October and December).
 The exact schedule is posted on the Office of Science SBIR / STTR website.

-Please visit the Office of Energy Efficiency and Renewable Energy's SBIR page to learn about small business funding opportunities in other EERE research areas.
+Please visit the Office of Energy Efficiency (EERE) and Renewable Energy's SBIR/STTR page to learn about small business funding opportunities in other EERE research areas.

 Biomass Research and Development Initiative (BRDI)